arsauravkr/Word_Quest/README.md

 4. **End Game**:
     - Congratulate the player if they guessed the word correctly.
     - Reveal the secret word if the player runs out of attempts.
+    - Ask the user if they want to play again.

 ## How to Run